-(c) Before opening bids that include both alternates and options, determine, and record in the contract file, the amount of funds available for the project (i.e., for the base bid and alternate work).
+- (a) For sealed bidding that includes options: - (b) Before opening bids that include options, the contracting officer must determine, and record in the contract file, the amount of funds available for the project.
 The amount recorded must be announced at the beginning of the bid opening.
-This amount may be increased later when determining the alternate items to be awarded to the low bidder if the following condition is met: the award amount of the base bid and evaluated options plus the alternate items does not exceed the amount offered for the base bid, the evaluated options, and the same combination of alternate items by any other responsible bidder whose bid conforms to the solicitation.
+This amount may be increased later when determining the items to be awarded to the low bidder if the following condition is met: the award amount of the base bid and evaluated options does not exceed the amount offered for the base bid, the evaluated options, and the same combination of items by any other responsible bidder whose bid conforms to the solicitation.
+This requirement prevents the displacement of the low bidder by manipulating the options to be used.

-536.270 Exercise of options.
+536.270-4 Evaluation.

-- (a) If exercising an option, notify the contractor, in writing, within the time period specified in the contract. - (b) Exercise options only after determining that all the following conditions exist: - (1) Funds are available. - (2) The requirement covered by the option fulfills an existing Government need. - (3) Exercising the option is the most advantageous method of satisfying the Government's need, price and other factors considered. - (c) Before exercising an option, you must determine that the action complies with the option's terms and this section's requirements.
-Include your written determination in the contract file. - (d) The contract modification, or other written document which notifies the contractor of the exercise of the option, must cite the option clause as authority.
-If exercising an unpriced or unevaluated option, cite the statutory authority permitting the use of other than full and open competition (see FAR 6.302 and 517.207).
+- (a) The contracting officer shall exercise options in writing within the time period specified in the contract. - (b) The contracting officer may exercise options only after determining, in writing, that all the following conditions exist: - (1) Funds are available. - (2) The requirement covered by the option fulfills an existing Government need. - (3) Exercising the option is the most advantageous method of satisfying the Government's need, price and other factors considered. - (4) The contractor is not listed in the System for Award Management Exclusions (see FAR 9.405-1). - (5) The contractor's performance under the contract met or exceeded the Government's expectation for quality performance, unless another circumstance justifies an extended contractual relationship. - (6) Exercising the option is in accordance with the terms of the option. - (7) The option price is fair and reasonable, unless already determined as such (e.g., at time of award). - (c) The contract modification, or other written document which notifies the contractor of the exercise of the option, must cite the option clause as authority.
+If exercising an unpriced or unevaluated option, cite the statutory authority permitting the use of other than full and open competition (see FAR 6.302).